What actually breaks when you take a module to PrestaShop 9

 };

-guzzlehttp/guzzlesymfony/http-clientMedium — API is different
+guzzlehttp/guzzlesymfony/http-clientMedium — different API shape

 swiftmailer/swiftmailersymfony/mailerMedium — new Email object API

-league/tactician-bundlesymfony/messengerHigh — different command bus pattern
+league/tactician-bundlesymfony/messengerHigh — different command bus model

-pear/archive_tarBundle in module or use ext-zipLow
+pear/archive_tarBundle in your module or use ext-zipLow

 Guzzle to Symfony HttpClient